luke-jj/movie-review-api/README.md

     POST    /api/auth

-## Authentication
+## Authentication & Authorization
 Users can not be logged out using the api, as json web tokens are not saved on the server.
-The logout feature has to be implemented in the client application.
+The logout feature has to be implemented in the client application by deleting the webtoken from local storage.

-on login or registration a json webtoken is sent to the client as a value to the header `x-auth-token`.
-This token has to be sent with future api calls to authorize usage of endpoints.
+On login or registration a json webtoken is sent to the client as a value of the header `x-auth-token`.
+This header and token value has to be sent with future api calls to authorize usage of some endpoints.

 ## Data Model
 Mongoose validates the persistence model and Joi validates the user input model.